hadeel999/reading-notes/sql.md

 # Introduction to SQL
-- [CREATE TABLE]: used to create a new table.
+- [CREATE TABLE]: used to create a new table
-- [SELECT TABLE]: to display table contents.
+- [SELECT TABLE]: to display table contents
-- [ALTER TABLE]: to create new columns or drop them.
+- [ALTER TABLE]: to create new columns or drop them
-- [UPDATE TABLE]: to update table values.
+- [UPDATE TABLE]: to update table values
-- [DROP TABLE]: to delete the table.
+- [DROP TABLE]: to delete the table

 ## SQL Lesson 1: